fathzer/plugin-loader/README.md

 final List<AppPlugin> plugins = loader.getPlugins(pluginFile, AppPlugin.class);
 ```

+An usual need is to load all plugins in a local directory.
+*com.fathzer.loader.utils.FileUtils.getJarFiles* method allows you to search for jar files in a directory.
+You have then to iterate over the returned files.

 ## How to load plugins from ClassLoader
 JarPluginLoader is not the only way to load plugins. *com.fathzer.plugin.loader.PluginLoader* is an abstract class that can have multiple implementations.